go-go-golems/bobatea/pkg/conversation/README.md

 - `ChatMessageContent`: Represents a chat message with a role (system, assistant, user) and text content.

 You can define your own message content types by implementing the `MessageContent` interface.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## License

-This package is licensed under the [MIT License](LICENSE).